AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: themes

-GPS provides an extensive support for themes.
-Themes are predefined set of value for the preferences, for the key bindings, or any other configurable aspect of GPS.
+GPS include extensive support for themes, which are predefined sets of values for preferences, key bindings, and other configurable aspects of GPS.

-For instance, color themes are a convenient way to change all colors in GPS at once, according to predefined choices (strongly contrasted colors, monochrome,...).
-It is also possible to have key themes, defining a set of key bindings to emulate e.g. other editors.
+For example, color themes are a convenient way to change all colors in GPS simultaneously to predefined choices such as strongly contrasted colors or monochrome.
+Yuo can also have key themes, defining a set of key bindings, for example to emulate other editors.

-Any number of themes can be activated at the same time through the preferences dialog (`Edit->Preferences`).
-This dialog contains a list of all themes that GPS knows about, organized into categories for convenient handling.
-Just click on the buttons on the left of each theme name to activate that theme.

-Note that this will immediately change the current preferences settings.
-For instance, if the theme you just selected changes the colors in the editor, these are changed immediately in the `Editor->Fonts & Colors`.
-You can of course still press `Cancel` to keep your previous settings
+You can activate any number of themes simultaneously via the preferences dialog (:menuselection:`Edit --> Preferences`), which contains a list of all themes supported by GPS, organized into categories.
+Click on the buttons on the left of each theme name to activate that theme.
+This immediately changes the current preferences settings.
+For example, if the theme you selected changes the colors in the editor, these are changed immediately in the :menuselection:`Editor --> Fonts & Colors` menu.
+Press :guilabel:`Cancel` to return to your previous settings

-If multiple themes are active at the same time and try to override the same preferences, the last theme which is loaded by GPS will override all previously loaded themes.
-However, there is no predefined order in which the themes are loaded.
+If multiple themes are active and try to set the same preference, the last theme loaded by GPS overrides all previously loaded themes.
+However, there is no predefined order in which the themes are loaded, so you shouldn't depend on this behavior.

 .. _The_Key_Manager_Dialog:

 The Key Manager Dialog
 ======================

-The key manager is accessible through the menu `Edit->Key Shortcuts`.
+Access the key manager dialog through the :menuselection:`Edit --> Key Shortcuts` menu.
 This dialog provides an easy way to associate key shortcuts with actions.
-These actions are either predefined in GPS, or defined in your own customization files, as documented in :ref:`Customizing_through_XML_and_Python_files`.
-It also provides an easy way to redefine the menu shortcuts.
+Actions are either predefined in GPS or defined in your own customization files, as documented in :ref:`Customizing_through_XML_and_Python_files`.
+It also provides an easy way to redefine menu shortcuts.

 .. index:: screen shot
 .. image:: key-shortcuts.jpg

-Actions are referenced by their name, and are grouped into categories.
-These categories indicate when the action applies.
-For instance, the indentation command only applies in source editors, whereas the command to change the current window applies anywhere in GPS.
-The categories can be explicitly specified when you created your own actions through XML files (:ref:`Defining_Actions`).
+Actions are referenced by their name and grouped into categories indicating when the action applies.
+For example, the indentation command applies only in source editors while the command to change the current window applies anywhere in GPS.
+Specify the category when you create your own actions through XML files (see :ref:`Defining_Actions`).

-Through the key manager, you can define key bindings similar to what Emacs uses (:kbd:`control-x` followed by :kbd:`control-k` for instance).
-To register such key bindings, you need to press the `Grab` button as usual, and then type the shortcut.
-The recording of the key binding will stop a short while after the last key stroke.
+As an example, you can use the key manager to define key bindings similar to what Emacs uses (such as :kbd:`control-x` followed by :kbd:`control-k`).
+To register such key bindings, press the :guilabel:`Grab` button and type the shortcut.
+Recording of the key binding stops shortly after you pressed the last key.

-If you define complex shortcuts for menus, they will not appear next to the menu name when you select it with the mouse.
-This is expected, and is due to technical limitations in the graphical toolkit that GPS uses.
+If you define complex shortcuts for menus, they won't appear next to the menu name when you select it with the mouse due to technical limitations in the graphical toolkit that GPS uses.

-When you assign a new shortcut to an action, the following happens:
+Assigning a new shortcut to an action causes the following:

-* All actions and menus currently associated with the same key will no longer be executed when the key is pressed.
+* All actions and menus currently associated with key aree no longer be executed when the key is pressed.

-* All key shortcuts defined for this action are replaced by the new one.
+* All key shortcuts defined for this action are replaced by the new one;
-  As a result, the action is only executable through this new shortcut.
+  the action is only executable through this new shortcut.

 .. _The_Plug-ins_Editor: